RobertAndion/Discord_Music_Bot/README.txt

 You must also place your discord bot token in the .env file where prompeted.

 Dependancies:
-You must have java 11 for lavalink.
+You must have java 11 (or java 13) for lavalink.
 You must install python-dotenv, discord.py and lavalink.py links are listed below. https://pypi.org/project/python-dotenv/ https://pypi.org/project/discord.py/